-Depending on the amount of sun-light exposure to your water cradle, you will need to empty and wash one a week to once a month.
+Depending on the amount of sunlight exposure to your water cradle, you will need to empty and wash once a week to once a month.
 We are now experimenting with low wattage LED bulbs, which seem to reduce the need for washing even further.

 Download the Lotus Water Cradle Concept Doc v1.3 for more information.